A Guide to Circling: An Authentic Relating Activity

 This is a guide I’ve developed that I find super useful with newbies to Circling – it helps convey the basic concepts quickly, so we dive deep and play more easily together, right from the start.
 It also allows those who are not interested, go on to something else!
 This guide helps those who want to know the “rules” (and eventually discover they are only guides) and allows me to more easily give feedback mid-Circling as people are learning.

 I’ve been facilitating and co-facilitating Authentic Relating (AR) events with Authentic Portland since 2014 and Authentic Seattle since 2018.
 This approach has helped me personally get more into curiosity and connection, rather than coaching, and to get more subtle at my coaching, in ways that clients often find easier to receive.
-To learn more about AR and Circling, read on…
+To learn more about AR and Circling, optionally watch this video and read on…

 AR is about what is real and now.
 It’s about what you are feeling and experiencing in your bodily felt sense.
 It’s about your actual thoughts and emotions in the moment, whether they be scared, joyful, sad, etc. It’s about the nature of connectedness when you look into the eyes of another being.
 Authentic Relating is a growing movement with communities around the globe gathering to connect and enrich our human experience.
 The two most common AR activities are Transformational Games & Circling. (https://www.authrev.com/